elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.InitialReporter.fork(p)

 Causes a [Child Universe](#child-universe) to be created for the [Outcome](#outcome) of the [Initial Report](#initial-report) and migrates the [REP](#rep) [Staked](#dispute-stake) by the [Initial Reporter](#initial-reporter) to the Child Universe.

+This transaction will trigger a [ReportingParticipantDisavowed](#ReportingParticipantDisavowed) event if the InitialReporter was forked without any errors.

 This transaction will fail if: